AdityaPrasad275/Leetcode_DSA/Arrays & hashing/Valid Sudoku.md

 # [Question](https://leetcode.com/problems/valid-sudoku/)
 Difficulty: Medium
 # Goal
+Given a 9x9 sudoku board, determine if it is valid.
 ## trick
 Check if given sudoku is valid or nah, which involves three steps:
 1) check every row for unique 1-9